nodejs/Release/GOVERNANCE.md

-The Node.js Release Working Group (WG) maintains oversight over the Node.js Release, Long Term Support (LTS) and Canary in the Gold Mine (CITGM) teams.
+The Node.js Release Working Group (WG) maintains oversight over the Node.js Release, Long Term Support (LTS) and Canary in the Gold Mine (CitGM) teams.
 It manages the release and long term support schedule and policies for all Node.js releases.

 The WG has final authority over Releases including: